Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 Are any of these games playable offline?

 Only Faeria has a full offline mode with puzzle content.
 The rest require an internet connection for ranked and casual play.
-Marvel Snap and Legends of Runeterra both handle weak connections better than Hearthstone does in our tethered hotspot testing.
+Marvel Snap and Legends of Runeterra both handle weak connections better than Hearthstone does on a tethered hotspot.

 Which Hearthstone alternative is best for beginners?